KiiPlatform/thing-if-iOSSDK/README.md

 # License

-thing-if iOSSDK is released under the MIT license.
+thing-if iOSSDK is released under the Apache 2.0 license.
 See LICENSE for details.